 We have set up the MCP server to be accessible through a remote URL, so you can start using it right away, without needing to install anything locally.
 The server is available at:Authentication

 The authentication for the MCP server is the same as for the public REST API.
-You will need to provide your API key in theAuthorization header of your requests with the Bearer scheme.
+You will need to provide your API key or a jwt through the OAuth 2 flow in theAuthorization header of your requests with the Bearer scheme.

 Configuration

 Most of the applications use the same configuration format for handling MCP servers.
-Here’s a sample configuration that you can use to set up your MCP server in VS Code or other applications:Tools
+Here’s a sample configuration that you can use to set up your MCP client to connect to the AmberSearch MCP server:Tools

 The AmberSearch MCP server provides the following tools:| Tool Name | Description |